Spotting Fake Job Emails and SMS Formats

 Introduction

 Hey job hunters!
 Ever received an email or SMS that promised the job of your dreams, only for it to turn out to be a well-disguised scam?
 It's a scenario many have faced, and we get it – the disappointment, frustration, and that lingering feeling of being duped.
 But fear not, we're here to guide you through the art of spotting those sneaky fake job emails and SMS formats.
-So, grab a cup of coffee, sit back, and let's unravel the secrets to staying one step ahead in the job hunting game.
+So, grab a cup of coffee, sit back, and let's unravel the secrets to staying one step ahead in the job hunting game by learning the signs of text and email scams that can help you keep your finances safe.

 1. The Allure of Too-Good-To-Be-True Offers: Temptation Lurks